roots/trellis/README.md

 * Multisite: basic support is included but not yet complete.
 There are issues with doing a network install from scratch via WP-CLI.
 * MariaDB: there's no `root` password set yet.
-* WordPress Salts/Keys: the generated `.env` file does not include these yet.
 * Nginx: configuration needs more options and advanced setups like static files and subdomain multisite support.